Heliskiing: Brief Guide and Frequently Asked Questions

 Livigno

-Heliskiing is going great in Livigno, too: from December to May, along with official mountain guides.
-Heliskiing in Livigno is mostly practiced on the mountains on the Carosello 3000 side, with routes through fresh snow that end in the middle of the woods.
+.Also in Livigno, heliskiing is going great: from December to May, together with official Mountain Guides.
+Heliskiing in Livigno è mostly practiced on the mountains on the Carosello 3000 side, with routes through deep snow that end in the middle of the woods.

 Heliskiing in Livigno